 Find out about cultural courses in 2019 in association with the Confucius Institute.

-Course description: Calligraphy (shufa) is the traditional art of writing Chinese characters, and a fundamental part of Chinese culture.
+Activity description: Calligraphy (shufa) is the traditional art of writing Chinese characters, and a fundamental part of Chinese culture.
 After centuries of evolution, calligraphy has developed into a truly unique art form.
 This course will focus on learning how to use Chinese brushes and ink, mastering the basic strokes that underpin Chinese writing and understanding the structure of Chinese characters.
-You will be introduced to regular script and practice writing calligraphy in this style.
-By the end of the course, you will be able to create your own calligraphy works worthy of decorating your home or office.
+Participants will be introduced to regular script and practice writing calligraphy in this style.
 No previous knowledge of Chinese is required.

 Chinese brush painting

-Course description: This course will focus on introducing students to the fundamentals of Chinese brush painting.
-Students will also be introduced to this aspect of Chinese culture and the history and philosophy behind it.
+Activity description: These sessions will focus on introducing students to the fundamentals of Chinese brush painting.
+Participants will also be introduced to this aspect of Chinese culture and the history and philosophy behind it.

 Course description: Often described as 'meditation in motion', the ancient art of Tai Chi has been practised for many centuries as a method of improving health and wellbeing.